purrbot-site/PurrBotAPI/README.md

 # PurrBotAPI
 The **PurrBotAPI** provides different kinds of image-apis that can be used for different kinds of things.
 There are currently 2 API-endpoints available, that can be used.
-Both APIs can be accessed by connecting to `https://purrbot.site/api/<endpoint>` (replace `endpoint with one of the mentioned endpoints)`
+Both APIs can be accessed by connecting to `https://purrbot.site/api/<endpoint>` and do also support params in the link.

+The param-syntax is always `https://purrbot.site/api/<endpoint>?param=<value>&param=<value>&param=<value>&...`

 **Notes**: This API isn't perfect and was more meant as a "proof of concept"... to proof I'm not a completely bad developer xD

 ## Quote
 **Link**: https://purrbot.site/api/quote

 This endpoints allows you to create a image, that - more or less - looks like a message from discord.
 You can provide different params to change the image.
-The syntax is always `https://purrbot.site/api/quote?param=<value>&param=<value>&param=<value>&...`

 The following params can be used: